Sponsor Licence Application Guidance

 - Business does not comply with the Home Office’s security standards

-A Sponsor licence lasts for four years.
+A Sponsor licence lasts for four years if it’s due to expire before 6th April 2024.
 One can extend the licence if the sponsor meets the eligibility requirements.

 Should there be any changes to your business/organization, the UKVI has to be told within 20 working days.